Grevillea victoriae: Conservation status

-Cultivation
+Subspecies victoriae and nivalis are listed as "endangered" under the Victorian Government Flora and Fauna Guarantee Act 1988.

+Use in horticulture

 Grevillea victoriae has a reputation for being hardy and reliable in cultivation, and has been successfully grown in all states of Australia, as well as New Zealand, the United States and Great Britain.
 Plants require a well-drained position with full-exposure to sun or partial shade and will benefit from pruning to maintain a more compact shape.
 Originating from mountainous regions, the species has a high tolerance to frost and snow.
 It is useful as a screening plant and to attract birds to the garden.
 In certain parts of North America, hummingbirds feed on the flowers of cultivated plants in the winter.

 Plants are easily propagated by seed or cuttings and have been successfully grafted on to Grevillea robusta rootstocks.

 Cultivars

 A number of hybrid cultivars involving Grevillea victoriae sensu lato have been developed including the following: